Brewster's Millions (1935 film): Critical reception

+Kine Weekly wrote: "Spectacular comedy, a musical version of the well known play, gaily embellished with tuneful songs and scintillating dance ensembles. ...
+Jack Buchanan gives a characteristic performance in the lead, and it is his versatility and genial personality that go a long way towards putting the bright situations over and blending them into a spirited and riotous whole."

-The New York Times wrote, "Take an inventive young man who is required to spend a quarter of a million dollars in six months, and you possess the germ of a successful farce.
-If this sounds a trifle uncertain, it is because the new British screen edition of Brewster's Millions leaves you with just that rueful impression.
-Instead of telling the story in the swift and eventful terms of screen comedy, the present gentlemen have used it simply as the libretto for a big, eye-filling musical photoplay in the combustible Hollywood style.
-There are songs, dances, girls and more girls, and a great fiesta scene featuring a mass dance called la caranga, which seems to be a compound of all the recent variations on the rumba.
-Although the English ladies of the ensemble are lovely, the tunes quite acceptable and Mr. Jack Buchanan an able and versatile performer, the film never comes off as musical comedy.
-Those song-and-dance interludes during which Mr. Buchanan abandons his money-spending campaign are useful chiefly to remind the audience that Brewster's Millions is still a sufficiently sturdy comedy to stand on its own feet.
+The New York Times wrote, "Although the English ladies of the ensemble are lovely, the tunes quite acceptable and Mr. Jack Buchanan an able and versatile performer, the film never comes off as musical comedy. ...
 When the piece is being played straight, it is always bright and amusing in a slightly desperate British style...
-Mr. Buchanan is an engagingly frantic Brewster and he is assisted pleasantly enough by Lili Damita as the malicious chorus girl who wants to snare him and by Nancy O'Neil as his conservative sweetheart.
+Mr. Buchanan is an engagingly frantic Brewster and he is assisted pleasantly enough by Lili Damita.
 But Brewster's Millions is more hilarious in theory than in practice in this British rendition".

 TV Guide noted, "the witty, energetic Buchanan has a field day with this craftily scripted comedy.
 The over-produced musical numbers and the elaborate Italian fiesta scenes are delights, as is every scene of this classic example of British wit."